hit-moodle/moodle-local_onlinejudge/README.md

 3. *clients* - any kind of moodle plugins can work as the client of judgelib to provide UI to teachers and students and call the judgelib to judge submissions.

-Now, the project includes two judge engines:
+Now, this plugin includes two judge engines:

-1. *sandbox* compiles and executes programs on the server in a protected environment.
+1. *sandbox* compiles and executes C/C++ programs in a protected environment of the server.
+Supports Linux 32/64-bit only.
-   Supports C and C++ only.
 2. *ideone* posts all data to ideone.com which compiles and executes programs remotely.
 Supports 40+ languaes, such as C/C++, Java, Python, C#, JavaScript, Perl, PHP.
+Works in both Windows and Linux.

-Now, the project includes one client:
+Now, this plugin includes one client:

-1. Online Judge Assignment Type - online judge version of the official *advanced uploading of files* assignment type.
+1. Online Judge Assignment Type - online judge version of the official *advanced uploading of files* assignment activity.

 The workflow is:

-1. Administrators set global settings in judgelib.
+1. Administrators install and config it.
-2. Teachers create Online Judge Assignment Activities and setup testcases etc.
+2. Teachers create *Online Judge Assignment Activities* and setup testcases etc.
 3. Students submit code in Online Judge Assignment Activities.
-4. A judge daemon judges the submissions in backgroud.
+4. The judge daemon judges the submissions in background.
 5. Teachers and students get judge results in Online Judge Assignment Activities.

 Prerequisite
 ============

-On Linux
+In Linux
 --------

 * Moodle 2.0 or above